ravidindi/React_api_firebase/README.md

 # React_api_firebase
-This is basically about how to make http requests to api it uses fireabase real time database and fetches and posts data to it
+This is basically about how to make http requests to api it uses firebase real time database and fetchesfrom  and posts data to it